 After my inconclusive test, I did some Googling and came across this hilarious article, "The Vast Bay Leaf Conspiracy" by Kelly Conaboy.
 In the article, Conaboy records interviews with several professional chefs on the subject of whether or not "bay leaves are bullsh*t."
 Most of the chefs said they believe they are not bullsh*t; however, dried bay leaves tend to be as they are typically in your spice rack for several years until they get used.
 The chefs tended to concur that fresh bay leaves were the way to go and were definitely not bullsh*t.

 To conduct an easy test, one chef suggested that you heat up two cups of hot water, put bay leaves in one of them, let them steep for awhile, and then taste them both.
 I tried this test with dried bay leaves (that are not that old).
 I had to let them steep for 15 minutes before I could taste anything but water.
 Even then, the taste was incredibly subtle.
-Letting it steep for 25 minutes delivered a stronger flavour; alas, I imagine this still faint flavour has a hard time competing with all of the other flavours in a dish.
+Letting it steep for 25 minutes delivered a stronger flavor; alas, I imagine this still faint flavor has a hard time competing with all of the other flavors in a dish.
 The smell of the bay leaves, which I actually love, was stronger than the taste.
-I’ll have to continue my tests with fresh bay leaves before I can conclusively determine whether or not bay leaves truly matter.
+I'll have to continue my tests with fresh bay leaves before I can conclusively determine whether or not bay leaves truly matter.

 What I can conclude at this point is this: bay leaf tea isn't half bad.
 Why isn't it a thing?

 In this recipe, I call for the cream of coconut milk, not just coconut milk.
 The coconut cream brings the level of richness that I think this recipe requires, which is that of heavy cream.
 Whether it reaches it entirely, I'm not sure, but it's delicious nonetheless.